Little York, Hunterdon County, New Jersey

-Little York is an unincorporated community located along the border of Alexandria and Holland townships in Hunterdon County, New Jersey, United States.
+Little York is an unincorporated community located along the border of Alexandria and Holland townships in Hunterdon County, in the U.S. state of New Jersey.
 Little York is located on County Route 614 (Spring Mills Road, Little York Road) 3.1 mi north-northeast of Milford.
-Little York has a post office with ZIP code 08834.
+Little York has a post office with ZIP Code 08834.

 History

 The Upper General Store was built c.
 1810–30 and shows Federal architecture influences.
 The Little York Tavern, also historically known as the Franklin House, was built 1838–41, but is now of modern construction.

 Historic district

 The Little York Historic District is a 51 acre historic district encompassing the community along County Route 614 and Sweet Hollow Road.
 It was added to the National Register of Historic Places on August 4, 1988 for its significance in architecture, exploration/settlement, and industry.
 The district includes 69 contributing buildings, 11 contributing structures, and 6 contributing sites.